Progressive soul: Development and characteristics

-Wonder (shown in 1973) recorded a series of innovative prog-soul albums in the 1970s.
+Stevie Wonder (shown in 1973) recorded a series of innovative prog-soul albums in the 1970s.

 By the 1970s, many African-American recording artists primarily working in the soul and funk genres were creating music in a manner influenced by progressive rock.
 According to music critic Geoffrey Himes, this "progressive-soul movement flourished" from 1968 to 1973 and demonstrated "adventurous rock guitar, socially conscious lyrics and classic R&B melody", while AllMusic says the genre was "flowering" in 1971.
 Among the musicians at its forefront were Sly Stone (bandleader for Sly and the Family Stone), Stevie Wonder, Marvin Gaye, Curtis Mayfield, and George Clinton (bandleader for Parliament and Funkadelic).
 Under Berry Gordy's leadership at Motown, Gaye and Wonder were reluctantly given artistic control to approach their albums more seriously in what had generally been a single-focused soul genre, leading to a series of innovative records from the two during the 1970s.
 Similar to white prog musicians, black artists of this movement directed their creative control toward ideals of "individualism, artistic progression and writing for posterity", along with concerns related to the African-American experience, according to ethnomusicologist and University of Colorado Boulder music professor Jay Keister.
 However, he notes that the pursuit of individuality sometimes challenged the collective political values of the Black Arts Movement.
 Himes categorizes the progressive soul movement as "left-wing" and "bohemian" in the sense of "any culture with a middle class to produce young people who are more interested in the unfettered exploration of intellectual, artistic, sexual and political possibilities than in the mainstream goals of wealth, power and conformity"; he adds that this subculture among African Americans grew in proportion to their emerging middle class.

 Many of the leading African-American musicians were riding the progressive wave at the same time as white musicians, but with one major difference.
 If the overall imperative of the time was that music must progress, for African Americans it was more specifically that "our music must progress."